Package Leaflet: Information for the User

 Pregnancy

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.
 Your doctor will inform you of the potential risks of taking Parlodel during pregnancy.

 Breastfeeding